fai-songprasit/fai-portfolio/README.md

 # Fai's Portfolio

-### Here you will find the work in progress that is my portfolio
+### What you will find here

+- React portfolio site deployed using Heroku
+- Links to all projects that I have been a part of so far